klimatt12/Gaming/README.md

 # Gaming
-Utility to display stats from a gaming session
+Utility to display stats from a gaming session.

+# Prereqs
+A user needs to have a gaming client (steam, epic, etc) set up on their computer, and games available on those platforms.
+A user needs to have an email address they can use for setting up free accounts for any tools that may require it (grafana, datadog)

+# Architecture

+The user needs to clone this repo to their gaming rig.
+Run the configurator and select:

+    - monitoring solutions you want to use.

+provide any necessary info and wait for monitoring solutions to be provisioned.
+This should provide links when complete.

+wait for monitoring clients to install on your computer.
+start gaming and view results!

 # Datadog
-In the initial state, contains agent configuration files with the assumption the agent is already installed and running on a windows machine
+In the initial state, contains agent configuration files with the assumption the agent is running on a windows machine
-A docker image with config already completed will be added at a later date
+A docker image option is coming at a later date

 # Grafana
 Contains setup for creating all the dashboards in datadog in grafana.